Ketchikan, Alaska: The Greatest Place to Stand Among Totem Poles and Cedar Pole Culture

-In addition to this distinction, Ketchikan's Totem Heritage Park was chosen by readers' votes in 2009 at StoodThere.com as the 79th Greatest Place to Stand in America, to take pictures, particularly selfies.
+In addition to this distinction, Totem Heritage Park was chosen by readers' votes in 2009 at StoodThere.com as the a "Greatest Place to Stand in America" to take pictures, particularly selfies.

 Indigenous Cedar Pole Cultures

 Ketchikan is home to two other carved pole collections/installations, including Saxman Village and Totem Bight State Park.
-Carved poles can also be found in Sitka and a few other spots in this sector of Alaska, altogether being fairly close to the Queen Charlottes and the rest of British Columbia in which poles carved from red cedar are prominent in history and current arts and culture.
+Carved poles can also be found in Sitka and a few other spots in this sector of Alaska, altogether being fairly close to the Queen Charlotte Islands and the rest of British Columbia in which poles carved from red cedar are prominent in history and current arts and culture.

 Yellow cedar and other woods have been carved as well, but red cedar is the traditional favorite.
 The Indigenous North American Peoples - First Nations and and Native Americans that have led the pole carving tradition in this area have been the Haida, Tlingit, and Tsimshian in America and BC, Kwakiutl in BC, and some other groups.

-One of the most famous cedar pole master carvers in history, Mungo Martin, was Kwakiutl and his wife, a Tlingit -- he combined power animals, or "totems" as we call them, of both Kawakiutl and Tlingit cultures in some single poles.
+One of the most famous cedar pole master carvers in history, Mungo Martin, was Kwakiutl and his wife, a Tlingit -- he combined power animals, or "totems" as we call them, of both Kwakiutl and Tlingit cultures in some single poles.
 He also carved replicas of Haida poles in his special position with the University of Vancouver and its Department of Anthropology.
 Martin combined the crests or totems of four nations in a single pole for an installation in Victoria BC as well.